MaherSaleem/laravel-counters/README.md

 $post->removeCounter($key);

 //increment the counter with the given $key
+//Note that this will create record in countrable table,if it's not exist
 $post->incrementCounter($key);

 //decrement the counter with the given $key
+//Note that this will create record in countrable table,if it's not exist
 $post->decrementCounter($key);

  // will reset the counter value (to initial_value) for the post object.